Moore: WPSBL provided good experience for Raiders

-“We were a bit short-handed,” Waynesburg manager Jamie Moyer said.
+“We were a bit short-handed,” Moore said of the playoff loss.
 “We had some kids out due to vacation and some who were back from vacation but, with COVID restrictions, they had to be cleared and so couldn’t play.
-We actually had a couple Pony League kids come up and play, which is good for them.”
+We actually had a couple Pony League kids come up and play, which is good for them.

-Moore was happy to get at least part of a season in for his Raider players in the WPSBL.
-His team was derailed for a period of time due to a positive coronavirus test in the Central Greene School District, but played eight games and participated in the postseason.

 Moore felt the league provided good experience for his players and a last hurrah for seniors.